-Category Main issues Targets Current-term initiatives Environment Carbon neutralityTCFD Reduce greenhouse gas emissions by 90% (from fiscal 2019 levels) by 2030 Become carbon neutral by 2050 • Greenhouse gas emissions: 1,132t-CO 2 (total for Scope 1 and 2) Society → Please refer to pp. 16-17.
+Category Category Main issues Current-term initiatives Environment → Please refer to pp. 14-15.
+Carbon neutralityTCFD Reduce greenhouse gas emissions by 90% (from fiscal 2019 levels) by 2030 Become carbon neutral by 2050 Greenhouse gas emissions: 1,132t-CO2 (total for Scope 1 and 2) Society → Please refer to pp. 16-17.
 Strengthen human capital management Percentage of women among new graduate hires: 25.0% or more Percentage of women in core human resources by 2030: 5.0% or more Utilize diverse human resources Percentage of women among new graduate hires: 41.4% Percentage of female employees: 16.7%, percentage of female managers: 3.3% Percentage of mid-career hires in management positions: 27.5% Governance → Please refer to pp. 20-23.
 Strengthen governance structure of overseas subsidiaries Accelerate management decisions Achieve efficient and transparent management Nomination and Remuneration Committee established as a voluntary advisory body to the Board of Directors on June 28, 2023